 First, I developed a decomposition theory of modules by using Auslander-Reiten theory with Asashiba and Nakashima[6, 7].
-By using this result, I discussed the interval decomposability of multidimensional persistence modules and gave a method determining the decomposability under certain finiteness conditions with Asashiba, Buchet, Escolar and Nakashima [10].
-Moreover, I introduced an interval decomposable approximation and suggested a generalized persistent diagram with Asashiba, Escolar and Nakashima [11].
+By using this result, I discussed the interval decomposability of multidimensional persistence modules and gave a method determining the decomposability under certain finiteness conditions with Asashiba, Buchet, Escolar and Nakashima [11].
+Moreover, I introduced an interval decomposable approximation and suggested a generalized persistent diagram with Asashiba, Escolar and Nakashima [13, 15].

 On the other hand, the usual persistence diagram depends on the base field of homology.
-I verified an algorithm determining the dependency with Obayashi [12].
+I verified an algorithm determining the dependency with Obayashi [14].
+In addition, I investigated distances between persistent homologies as representations [10] and a robustness of persistence diagrams by using derived equivalences [12].
+The other applied studies are such as [16, 17].